Brief Bio & Contact

 Dr. Ing.
 Marianna Charitonidou

-Postdoctoral Researcher School of Architecture NTUA
+Senior Researcher School of Architecture National Technical University of Athens

-Lecturer Department of Architecture ETH Zurich
+Senior Lecturer Department of Architecture ETH Zurich

-MPhil School of Architecture NTUA
+MPhil School of Architecture National Technical University of Athens

 MSc in Sustainable Environmental Design Architectural Association London